 You should backup your policy configuration files prior to making any changes.

 Using this approach accomplishes two things.
 First, it enables you to use a visual tool to build your code groups and permission sets for Reporting Services.
 This is much easier than writing XML configuration elements from scratch.
 Secondly, it ensures that you do not corrupt the security policy configuration files with malformed XML elements and attributes.
-For more information about the Code Access Security Policy Utility, see this Microsoft Web site.
+For more information about the Code Access Security Policy Utility, see Using Reporting Services Security Policy Files on MSDN.